Mouth Wash vs. Warm Salt Water

 And by using salt water, you can avoid such nasties as ethanol, benzoic acid, artificial sweeteners and added colours.

-We break from Mouth Wash vs Warm Salt Water to share a message from yesteryear:
+We break from Mouth Wash vs Warm Salt Water to share educational moment from the good old days:

-Today is: 25th May (GMT), in history on the 25th of May, 1983 AD the following death happened:
+Today is: 19th September (GMT), in history on the 19th of September, 1984 AD the following event happened: